Luo-Jiaqi/Vreact/README.md

 Users can predict the VOC oxidation rate constants by running the predict.py in the ./code directory.

 # Data availability
-All modeling data used in this paper is freely available at ./data directory。
+All modeling data used in this paper is freely available at ./data directory.